MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 ## Exercise scenario

 You're a software developer working for a consulting firm.
-Your clients need help consolidating duplicate code logic.
+Your clients need help with consolidating duplicate code logic.
 Your goal is to improve code maintainability while preserving the existing functionality.
 You're assigned to the following app:

-- E-CommerceOrdersAndReturns: This is an E-commerce app that processes customer orders and handles product returns.
+- E-CommerceOrdersAndReturns: This app is an E-commerce app that processes customer orders and handles product returns.
 It includes core business logic for validating orders and returns, calculating shipping costs, sending email notifications, logging audit activities, and managing inventory levels.

 This exercise includes the following tasks: